geerlingguy/ansible-collection-k8s/README.md

   1. Build the collection artifact: `ansible-galaxy collection build`
   1. Publish the collection artifact: `ansible-galaxy collection publish ./geerlingguy-k8s-1.2.3.tar.gz --api-key=[key goes here]`

-> Note: The above commands require Ansible 2.9 (Ansible's `devel` branch as of mid-2019) or later.

 ## Author

 This collection was created in 2019 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/) and [Ansible for Kubernetes](https://www.ansibleforkubernetes.com).